hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 :+1:

 [14:01:47](#ArWJ5IYOjdZDytMhchd1aPXb3NPT9camoTJGh5YDk5w) <planetsizecpu (Jose Luis)>:
-Update done!, if some one else wants to try how it goes on GTK any clue would be welcome. Ì†ΩÌ∏è
+Update done!, if some one else wants to try how it goes on GTK any clue would be welcome. üòè

 [14:02:58](#jI34teenpfcg8TqapQ49vxVUZPmH1V3ZkdQk_j1NP14) <planetsizecpu (Jose Luis)>: